Ben-Nachmanson/STREM-System-v2/README.md

 # STREM-System-v2

-## !!!Rasberry Pi needs to be integrated and Stepper needs to be implemented.
+## !!!Rasberry Pi needs to be integrated.

 Python script for a lab experiment.